elastic/app-search-node/README.md

 ### Using with App Search Managed Deploys

  The client can be configured to use a managed deploy by using the `baseUrlFn` parameter.
-Since managed deploys do not rely on a `hostIdentifier`.
-, it can be omitted.
+Since managed deploys do not rely on a `hostIdentifier`, it can be omitted.

  ```javascript
 const apiKey = 'private-mu75psc5egt9ppzuycnc2mc3'